White Mucus in Poop: 7 Causes Explained.

 Mucus in poop is present in small amounts in a normal healthy individual.
 Healthy mucus is often a transparent or whitish or yellowish semi-transparent jelly-like substance.

 People won’t notice it most of the time.
-However, sporadic findings of little amounts of white mucus in poop are accepted if you have no other symptoms.
+However, sporadic findings of little white mucus in poop are accepted if you have no other symptoms.

 Also, dehydration due to the lack of fluid intake or fluid loss may notice mucus in their poop.
 Dehydration is one of the causes of increased mucus in poop, and the mucus often disappears when dehydration is corrected.